 Gluten Free Living – 2013

-This recipe is one my mom always made for us every Thanksgiving and Christmas dinner.
+This Candied Sweet Potatoes recipe is one my mom made for us every Thanksgiving and Christmas dinner.
 Anytime Mom prepared turkey or ham, Candied Sweet Potatoes were on the menu because they were one of my dad’s favorite recipes.
 This simple three-ingredient recipe is quick, easy, and so delicious.
-If you need an easy recipe for the holidays or any other time of year, Candied Sweet Potatoes fits the bill.
+If you need an easy no-fuss recipe for the holidays or any other time of year, Candied Sweet Potatoes fits the bill.

 Candied Sweet Potatoes really don’t have to have exact measurements.
 I baked about eight or nine large sweet potatoes because I was trying to get rid of an overabundance of them.
 I used a stick of butter and a sprinkling of brown sugar.
 After baking the potatoes partially, you cut them off into chunks and toss them in a skillet with the butter and brown sugar to glaze.
 That’s it.
 You can’t get much easier then that.

-Candied Sweet Potatoes is a wonderful side dish.
+Candied Sweet Potatoes is a wonderful holiday side dish.

 Here’s what I did.

-Bake sweet potatoes partially – about 45 minutes at 350.
-Remove from oven and cut down potatoes in two-inch chunks.
-Add to skillet with butter.
+Bake sweet potatoes partially – about an hour to an hour and fifteen minutes at 350.
+The sweet potatoes need to be just barely tender, and not soft and fully cooked.
+Remove from oven and cut down potatoes in two-inch chunks or 1/2″ slices.

 Here’s the recipe.